You are $75 away from free shipping

 Scarring on the skin, including stretch marks, is another skin care concern that peptides could help improve the look of.
 The Mayo Clinic notes that peptides are used as an ingredient in products to help address the look of stretch marks and other scars on the skin’s surface.
 However, further research is needed to completely understand the ways peptides work on different skin concerns.

 Peptides can also help to firm the look of skin.
 The Cleveland Clinic states that studies have shown that copper peptide promotes the production of glycosaminoglycans, such as hyaluronic acid.
-They help reduce the appearance of photo-damaged skin, fine lines, and wrinkles by creating smoother and firmer skin, according to the MDPI study.
-In fact, our L’Oréal Paris Wrinkle Expert 45+ Moisturizer is formulated with Retino-Peptide, and works to improve both skin’s smoothness and firmness, helping to visibly reduce signs of aging, including wrinkles.
+They help reduce the appearance of photo-damaged skin, fine lines and wrinkles by creating smoother and firmer skin, according to the MDPI study.
+In fact, the L’Oréal Paris Wrinkle Expert 45+ Moisturizer is formulated with Retino-Peptide, and works to improve both skin’s smoothness and firmness, helping to visibly reduce signs of aging, including wrinkles.